Solesmes Abbey: Architecture

-The following is a brief explanation of different architectural points of interest at Solesmes:

-Abbey
+Church

 The Abbey Church at Solesmes dates back to the 11th century.
 The church is long, narrow, and composed of two sections: the Nave and the Monk's Choir.
 The Nave was built between the 11th and 15th centuries and the Monk's Choir was built by Dom Prosper Guéranger in 1865.
 In the nave, a large stained glass window had to be blocked to install a great organ, which now sits in the back of the nave.

 Originally, there were two aisles in the church, but these were destroyed during the Hundred Years' War.
 A statue of Saint Peter can be found on the right side of the nave.
 This statue was created in the 15th century and displays Saint Peter wearing pontifical vestments, a papal tiara, and holding two large keys.
 These keys commemorate Saint Peter as the apostle to whom Jesus gave the "Keys of Heaven".

 Within the monks' choir section, there are choir stalls that are for use by the brothers at Solesmes.
 The Abbey church has sixty-four choir stalls and was built in 1865.
 However, twenty-four of these stalls date back to the second half of the 16th century.
 These older stalls were originally located in the nave of the church.
 On the stalls, icons of Jesus' lineage are depicted.
 These icons begin with Jesse, the father of David.
 The lineage is continued until reaching the Virgin Mary carrying the child Jesus.